cristhosebyrasp/Intro_to_Django/week1/step5.md

 <!-- END IMAGE -->

 Now that your server is up and running, next lesson we will start to customise it.
-Keep in mind that every time your web app goes down, to put it up again you need to repeat the command beloww:
+Keep in mind that every time the server of your web app goes down, you will need to put it up again by repeating the command:

 ```
 python manage.py runserver